jeroen94704/klepcbgen/README.md

 * Split layout: I'm a big fan of ergonomic/split layouts (I'm currently typing this on a Kinesis Freestyle Pro)
 * Wireless: Cables are a nuisance.
 * Multiple options for the control circuit: The ATmega32U4 is not the only option, and frankly doesn't have a lot of spare pins, e.g. for lighting

+## License

+ klepcbgen © 2020 by Jeroen Bouwens is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/